Nonstop fireworks at night making Capital Region residents uneasy

 ALBANY, N.Y.
-(NEWS10) – The Fourth of July is only a couple weeks away, but the loud booms and sparks of fireworks have been shaking neighborhoods across the Capital Region.
+(NEWS10) — July 4 is only a couple weeks away, but the loud booms and sparks of fireworks have been shaking neighborhoods across the Capital Region.

 Neighbors who live near Washington Park in Albany say they have heard loud fireworks going off at night.
 Some people say the use of fireworks is dangerous and not conducive to people with young children and animals.
 While others say it comes with living in a big populated city.